Wales’ painful World Cup history

 Opponents: Austria, Azerbaijan, England, Northern Ireland, Poland

-After missing out on the 2004 Euros in the play-offs, expectations were high before reality check draws with Azerbaijan and Northern Ireland were followed by defeats to England and Poland and the departure of Hughes the manager and Speed the captain.
+After missing out on the 2004 Euros in the play-offs, expectations were high before reality check draws with Azerbaijan and Northern Ireland were followed by defeats by England and Poland and the departure of Hughes the manager and Speed the captain.

 It ushered in the Toshack era, that did at least end a run without wins but still saw them only above bottom seeds Azerbaijan in the table.